KasparEtter/ef1p/pages/email/email.md

   Since some mail servers add or remove trailing whitespace, tabs and spaces which are followed by `{CR}{LF}` also need to be encoded with hexadecimal digits.
   Any sequence of bytes can be encoded with this method.
-  The Quoted-Printable encoding only makes sense, though, if most of the bytes are printable ASCII characters.
+  However, the Quoted-Printable encoding makes sense only if most of the bytes are printable ASCII characters.
   This is the case for those European languages which share most of their characters with the [English alphabet](https://en.wikipedia.org/wiki/English_alphabet).